makk9/music-journal/README.md

 # Music Journal
 The Music Journal allows you to create and maintain a personal journal attached to your favorite songs.
-Utilizing the Spotify API, the application provides a platform where you can stream music, record personal writings, and attach images to capture and store thoughts and feelings linked to the music you listen to.
+Utilizing the Spotify API, the application provides a platform where you can stream music, record personal writings, and attach images to capture and securely store thoughts and feelings linked to the music you listen to.

 # Getting Started with Create React App